 - June 27, one-year anniversary open house at Woolen Heirlooms in Newburgh (come celebrate with our own Teresa Kinman)

 - July 25, Franklin Street Fiber Event in Evansville

 - August 2, Quilt Show at Spring Mill State Park near Mitchell, IN

 - September 5, 6 & 7, Fiber Arts Event also at Spring Mill

 - September 12, The Woolkeepers Hook-in (usually at Camby; this year at the Hendricks County 4-H Fairgrounds near Danville, IN)

-The next meeting of the Hoosier Hills Rug Hooking Guild will be held Saturday, November 8 at 10:30 a.m. local time at the library in Washington Indiana.
+The business meeting was adjourned.
+Remember, the next meeting of the HHRHG will be Saturday, July 11 at 10:30 a.m. at the public library on West Main Street in Washington, Indiana.
 Visitors are always welcomed!

 A special note of thanks to Teresa Kinman, Treasurer who also served as Secretary for this meeting!

 Remember -- you can still buy chances to win this lovely rug from any Guild member; it will be given away this summer.